-Or in a window from March 2020 to March 2021, ECO had ranged from 46 to 286, rising 6-fold.
+The period March 2020 to March 2021, ECO had ranged from 46 to 286, rising 6-fold.
 Global NEX had ranged 150 to 630, up 4-fold.
 Like nothing in old energy.
 As was said then of clean equity's gains in 2020 by a brilliant man, "How strange....
 Well, back to work".
-Doubtless future falls like seen 2021, lay ahead.
-Yet in 2021, China aimed to go from 11% solar/wind power generation - to 16% by 2025.
-Wind developers jumped on spurt of activity of expiring subsidies - they'd installed 72 GW of wind 2020, 3x that of 2019 (solar up 60%).
-But because that government's fund for subsidies had early in 2021 reached cumulative 320 billion yuan (near USD \$50 billion) shortfall, its government briefly proposed writing-off some owed sums.
-In response a big wind developer's stock fell -30% over 4 days, soon rebounding afterwards once that proposal was dropped.
-Regardless, even with drops to come, sure ongoing volatility, new decarbonization has begun to figure prominently and with good reason.
+Doubtless future crashes like in 2021/2022 lay ahead.
+Yet in 2021 China aimed to go from 11% solar/wind power generation - to 16% by 2025.
+Wind developers jumped then on soon-expiring subsidies - they installed 72 GW of wind in 2020, 3x that of 2019 (solar up 60%).
+But because that government's fund for subsidies early in 2021 reached a cumulative 320 Billion yuan (USD \$50 Billion) shortfall, its government had briefly proposed writing-off some owed sums.
+In response a big wind developer's stock fell -30% over 4 days, soon rebounding after once that proposal was dropped.
+Regardless of sure drops to come, ongoing volatility, decarbonization has begun to figure in with good reason, although In 2022 supply chains vexed globally.

-Over 2021 that was smitten by diseases, wildfires, temperature extremes, and blackouts, we're increasingly seeing mounting evidence that the economy is a wholly owned subsidiary of the environment.
-And if newer Infrastructure package/s ahead, get yanked away 2020s decade - then ECO, NEX could all well fall much farther ahead!
-In what may be soon to come: one item getting lately growing attention is battery & metals production - where China's has clearly been 'eating our lunch'.
-Well, not just beating us us in the US, also many would-be competitors worldwide.
-A question for lawmakers therefore next years this decade: how to shape US innovation policy so that American battery & minerals production may again better compete across the 2020s.
-Having fallen so badly behind these past many years.
+Over a 2021 that was smitten by diseases, wildfires, temperature extremes and blackouts, we'd increasingly seen mounting evidence that the economy is a wholly owned subsidiary of the environment.
+Yet just noticing the fact of climate change, doesn't mean smooth sailing; no nation has risen to the occasion.
+And for a host of reasons, volatile risky ECO, NEX can/will fall at times very hard again!
+Take one item getting new attention: US batteries & metals production - where China clearly is 'eating our lunch'... not just beating a US, but would-be competitors worldwide.
+Europe is lately ramping.
+Yet a question is whether American industry in battery & minerals production ramps up too, so that it can begin to better compete across the 2020s.
+Having fallen so very badly behind the past many years and decades.

-One key problem 2021/2022: the US was lagging badly in lithium, nickel etc for batteries.
-And in producing rare earths minerals which in fact are not very rare, yet needed for motors & strategic uses.
+One big problem 2022, was the US lagged behind badly in lithium, nickel etc for batteries.
+In producing rare earths minerals that in fact, aren't very rare, yet needed for motors, turbines & for strategic uses.
 As Sen. Manchin observed 2021, "We don't produce any of the rare earth minerals, or very, very, very little of any rare earth minerals that it takes to make a battery.
 We depend on other sources of the world ... that we seem to want to be out of sight, out of mind, and we just say, 'Well, we have an electric vehicle."
-Nickel, for instance critical for batteries, electric cars, grid; yet March 2022 it spiked on short squeeze from \$20k - to \$100k/ton as Russian exports of nickel may be curtailed too due to sanctions from war.
+Nickel, for instance is critical for batteries, electric cars, grid; yet in 2022 it had spiked on a short squeeze from \$20k - to \$100k/ton.
+And eg, Russian nickel exports could be curtailed due to sanctions from war.

-This 'ain't our first Rodeo' in seeing the US fall badly behind, when it needn't have.
-We saw solar manufacturing decamp from Japan, US, and Germany - to China 2 decades ago - then on to cheaper Vietnam, Malaysia, Thailand.
-By 2020 the 3 biggest PV makers were all based in China.
-In 2022 the US lowered tariffs on PV, as it made little, just a few nascent PV makers.
-Problem is, this may be happening again for crucial batteries.
+This 'ain't our first Rodeo' seeing US fall badly behind, when it needn't have.
+We saw solar manufacturing decamp too from Japan/US/Germany - going to China 2 decades ago - and to cheaper Vietnam, Malaysia, Thailand.
+By 2020, 3 biggest PV makers were based in China (with PV on those economics, made by a very few tiny US firms).
+Being overtaken is a problem seemingly now happening again in crucial batteries.
 Such needn't occur.
-But the US in 2021 had then only 3 big battery factories.
-Tesla's Gigafactories can point a way ahead yet we may see only say, 10 total big US battery factories 2030.
+But the US in 2021 had only 3 big battery factories.
+Tesla Gigafactories could point a way, yet we may see say, only 10 big battery factories in the US in 2030.
 There should be many more.
-'US' factories here includes S. Korean etc owned factories, merely built in the US.
+And that term 'US factories' includes S. Korean etc owned factories, just merely built within the US.